Reflections from Santa Monica, California

 We’ve enjoyed our time here in California.
 Being a west coast locale, it has a lot of similarities to British Columbia.
 We like the active, healthy lifestyle that surrounds us.
 We like the combination of warm sunshine and cool ocean breeze.
 It’s a place we can see ourselves revisiting again.

 As we make our way back to the hotel, I can’t help but absorb my surroundings.
 Tall palm trees, low rise apartments, a high school and an AM/PM gas station on the corner.
-It’s normal, ordinary.
+It’s normal and ordinary.

 There’s nothing particularly special about these streets, but it feels comfortable and safe.